Proving Product–Market Fit & User Metrics in Your Deck

 Market dynamics are rarely predictable.
 Consumer behaviors change with emerging trends, technological advancements, and economic shifts.
 What works today may not resonate tomorrow, making it essential to revisit and refine your product’s alignment with market demands regularly.

 Continuous monitoring of user feedback plays a pivotal role in this process.
-By actively listening to your audience, businesses can uncover opportunities for improvement, identify pain points, and ensure their offerings remain relevant.
+Learning how to find product market fit helps businesses adapt and remain relevant.

 Iteration: The Key to Sustained Success